-10.1 The Headteacher or DSL will disclose personal information about a pupil to other members of staff on a need to know basis only.
+- 10.1 The Headteacher or DSL will disclose personal information about a pupil to other members of staff on a need-to-know basis only.
 Staff will be informed of relevant details only when the DSL feels their having knowledge of a situation will improve their ability to deal with an individual student/family.
-A written record will be made of what information has been shared, with whom, and when.

-10.2 All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children.

-10.3 All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's own safety or well-being, or that of another child as this may ultimately not be in the best interest of the child.

-10.4 We will always undertake to share our intention to refer a child to Children's Social Care with their parents/carers consent unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
+A written record will be made of what information has been shared, with whom, and when. - 10.2 All staff must be aware that they have a professional responsibility to share information with other agencies to safeguard children. - 10.3 All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's own safety or well-being, or that of another child as this may ultimately not be in the best interest of the child. - 10.4 We will always undertake to share our intention to refer a child to Children's Social Care with their parents/carers consent unless to do so could put the child at greater risk of harm or impede a criminal investigation.
 If in doubt, we will consult with the Children's Social Care, Duty & Advice Service.

-11 Supporting Staff
+11. Supporting Staff

-11.1 We recognise that staff working in the school who have become involved with a child who has suffered harm, or appears to be likely to suffer harm may find the situation stressful and upsetting.

-11.2 We will support such staff by providing an opportunity to talk through their anxieties and concerns with the DSL and to seek further support where necessary.
-This could be provided by, for example, the Headteacher, supervision arrangements, by Occupational Health and/or a teacher/trade union representative as appropriate.

-11.3 We understand that staff should have access to advice on the boundaries of appropriate behaviour.
-Guidance for safer working practice for those working with children and young people in education settings, 2019/2020 (Safer Recruitment Consortium). provides advice on this and the circumstances which should be avoided, in order to limit complaints against staff of abuse of trust, and/or allegations of physical or sexual abuse.
-These matters form part of staff induction and are referred to in the staff handbook/code of conduct.

-11.4 We recognise that DSL's should have access to support (as in 11.2) and appropriate workshops, courses or meetings as organised or arranged through the Local Authority/LSCPB
+- 11.1 We recognise that staff working in the school who have become involved with a child who has suffered harm or appears to be likely to suffer harm may find the situation stressful and upsetting. - 11.2 We will support such staff by providing an opportunity to talk through their anxieties and concerns with the DSL and to seek further support where necessary.
+This could be provided by, for example, the Headteacher, supervision arrangements, by Occupational Health and/or a teacher/trade union representative as appropriate. - 11.3 We understand that staff should have access to advice on the boundaries of appropriate behaviour.
+Guidance for safer working practice for those working with children and young people in education settings, (Safer Recruitment Consortium).4 provides advice on this and the circumstances which should be avoided, in order to limit complaints against staff of abuse of trust, and/or allegations of physical or sexual abuse.
+These matters form part of staff induction and are referred to in the staff handbook/code of conduct. - 11.4 We recognise that DSLs should have access to support (as in 11.2) and appropriate workshops, courses or meetings as organised or arranged through the Local Authority/LSCPB

-12 Allegations against staff
+12. Allegations against staff

-12.1 All school staff including supply staff should take care not to place themselves in a vulnerable position with a child.
-It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults.

-12.2 All staff including supply staff should be aware of the Whole School Behaviour Policy and Staff Code of Conduct
+- 12.1 All school staff including supply staff should take care not to place themselves in a vulnerable position with a child.
+It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults. - 12.2 All staff including supply staff should be aware of the Whole School Behaviour Policy and Staff Code of Conduct - 12.4 All staff as part of their annual safeguarding training will receive Online Safety Training and will.
+This sets out responsibilities for all staff, ensuring they have an up-to-date awareness of online safety and that all digital communications with students/parents/carers should be at professional level and only carried out using official school systems.
+Further information on this can be found in section 41 & 42 of this policy and (Appendix 7).

-12.3 All staff including supply staff should be aware of the Guidance for Safer Working Practices for Adults who work with Children and Young People 2019/2020

-&lt;sup>6 https://saferrecruitmentconsortium.org/
+4 https://saferrecruitmentconsortium.org/